mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 # Complete

+## 2023-08-17 (Thu)
+- **Team & project management**
+	- Responded to thread about Aritra's GSoC project
+	- Responded to release thread with some thoughts
+	- Responded to email discussions thread with decision
+	- Responded to Postgres compatibility project discussion with some ideas
+	- Followed up on the "criteria for closing user opened tickets" thread
+- **Comms**
+	- Triaged email & GitHub
+	- Handled Matrix comms
+- **Self organization**
+	- Intro consultation with a work coach

-## 2023-08-16
+## 2023-08-16 (Wed)
 - **Team & project management**
 	- 1:1 with Ghislaine
 	- Followed up on installation project
 	- Followed up on ad-hoc issues
 	- Followed up on release thread with questions and next steps
 	- Followed up on next steps with projects from 0.1.3 that aren't part of the release
 	- Reviewed Postgres compatibility project
 	- Followed up on email discussions which haven't been started yet
 - **Comms**
 	- Triaged email & GitHub
 	- Responded to email and GitHub issues as needed
 	- Handled Matrix comms
 - **Fundraising**
 	- Followed up with funder
 	- Followed up on fundraising workshop scheduling
 	- Other fundraising related correspondence

 ## 2023-08-11 to 2023-08-15 (Fri - Tue)
 *Out of office for various reasons*